Born01toshine/McDonald_Analysis_Ekta/README.md

    * Numerical Variable Analysis

 8. Nutrition-Based Insights
    * Identify menu items with the highest and lowest calorie counts

+9. Comprehensive Overview

 ### **Techologies Used**